soda-mpc/soda-contracts/README.md

-# Devnet
+# soda-contracts
-Welcome to the Soda bubble devnet, where smart contract privacy is finally made possible on the EVM.
+Welcome to the Soda bubble soda-contracts, where smart contract privacy is finally made possible on the EVM.
 Here you fill find all the tools and example that will help you get started.
 Our network is typically reachable on `node.sodalabs.net:7000`, if you are already familiar with smart contracts developments you could use any tool you are used to in order to interact with the Bubble devnet.